7 Beach Reads About Artists To Tuck in Your Suitcase For Vacation

 by Thea Fiore-Bloom, PhD

-If I was the sleek and sensible type I’d only bring a small weekend bag for clothes alongside say… a palm sized Moleskin notebook, two new pens and a wafer-thin Kindle.
+If I was the sleek and sensible type I’d only bring a small weekend bag for clothes, a kindle, and a tiny moleskin notebook.

-at least one brand new, huge, extremely serious biography of some important sounding artist, in softcover.
+And unfortunately… at least one huge, extremely serious biography of some important sounding artist.

 But there is one thing I will be so happy I brought (as an afterthought.)

-A book you could easily read in an hour or two on vacation or enjoy on your little home patio with an icy drink in your hand and a smile on your face.
+A book you could easily read in an hour or two on vacation.

 The kind of book that helps us remember why we wanted to become an artist or writer in the first place.